-The guide applies to new buildings, and additions and modifications to existing buildings in Centres, including heritage buildings.
+The guide applies to new buildings, and additions and modifications to existing buildings in the Central Area.
 Specific and detailed design objectives are set out in each section, followed by related generic guidelines.
+Appendices cover identified heritage areas, and other areas of special character in the Central Area.